casper-network/docs-archive/dapp-dev-guide/workflow/undelegate.rst

 4. The public key of a validator on the same network
 5. The undelegation wasm to execute on the network

-Refer to the `Delegation Workflow <link-to-delegation>`_ for steps to fulfil these requirements.
+Refer to the `Delegation Workflow <delegation.html>`_ for steps to fulfil these requirements.

 Executing the Undelegation request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^